 Death and burial ground of Kaltenbrunner, Ernst.

 However, Kaltenbrunner was found guilty of war crimes and crimes against humanity.
 On 01-10-1946 the court sentenced Ernst Kaltenbrunner to death by hanging.
 Kaltenbrunner was executed by hanging by the US hangman John Chris Woods at around 1:40 a.m. on 16-10-1946.
 Kaltenbrunner’s last words were: I have loved my German people and my fatherland with a warm heart.
 I have done my duty by the laws of my people and I am sorry this time my people were led by men who were not soldiers and that crimes were committed of which I had no knowledge.
 Germany, good luck.
 Kaltenbrunner and all ten condemned men, Joachim von Ribbentrop, Julius Streicher, Hans Frank, Fritz Sauckel, Arthur Seyss Inquart, Ferdinand Jodl, Wilhelm Keitel, Alfred Ernst Rosenberg, Wilhelm Frick, and Hermann Goering, who committed suicide only hours before his hanging, were secretly transferred in American army trucks to Munich on 16-10-1946.
-Cremated in the Ostfriedhof of Munich and again secretly in the same night, scattered in the river Isar, from the Reichenbachbrücke, close near the East cemetery.
+Cremated in the Ostfriedhof of Munich and again secretly in the same night, scattered in the river Isar, from the Reichenbachbrücke, only one mile near the East cemetery.